kubernetes/enhancements/keps/sig-network/3726-standard-application-protocols/README.md

 ## Drawbacks

-* The list of protocols can become stale fairly quick when new protocols are implemented before we decide to declare them as part of k8s.io common list.
+* The collection of the standard protocols can become stale fairly quick when new protocols are implemented before we decide to declare them as part of k8s.io common collection.
 That can lead to a the current state again where implementations already implement support without a prefix (although they should not) OR with a domain prefix.

 ## Alternatives